GuildCrafts/web-development-js/contracts/174-Core_Vanilla_JavaScript-Solo.md

 - [ ] All exercises and lessons in the `solo_study.md` file are completed and checked off.
 - [ ] Final project is complete and in the proper directory of the artifact.

+**Note: It's important to checkoff each reading/video/exercise in the README.md of your forked repo, and commit the change, and push to github at least twice a day**

 ### Stretch